debasishm89/OpenXMolar/README.md

 =========================================
 MS OpenXML office files are widely used and the attack surface is huge, due to complexity of the softwares that supports OpenXML format.
 Office Open XML files are zipped, XML-based file format.
 I could not find any easy to use OpenXML auditing tools/framework available on the internet which provides software security auditors a platform using which auditors can write their own test cases and tweak internal structure of Open XML files and run fuzz test (Example : Microsoft Office).

-Hence this fuzzer was developed, using which software security auditors can focus, only on writing test cases for OpenXML internal XML ( and other ) file mutation and the framework takes cares of rest of the things like unpacking, packing of OpenXML files, Error handling, etc.
+Hence this fuzzer was developed, using which software security auditors can focus, only on writing test cases for OpenXML internal XML ( and other ) file mutation and the framework takes care of rest of the things like unpacking, packing of OpenXML files, Error handling, etc.

 iii) Dependencies
 ==================